Leo190901/CS50P-Final-Project/README.md

 ### load_key()

     This function loads the key from the secret.key file.
-It return this key.
+Here it is important that the secret.key file is in the same directory as the program.
+It returns the key.

 ### display_passwords()